omdv/omdv.github.io/_posts/2018-12-09-proxmox-setup.markdown

 # Introduction

 My notes for a process of building and setting up a homelab server for self-hosting various applications.
-This is not intended to be a complete and elaborate guide, but rather a list of references I used, as well as some lessons learned, scripts I found to be useful, etc.
+It started as an effort to capture some of manual steps.
+With time, however, I replaced many of these with ansible playbook, which can be found on my github.

 # 1. Hardware